-March 29, 2017 was the beginning of a change in my life that I’m still trying to adjust to.
+March 29, 2017, was the beginning of a change in my life that I’m still trying to adjust to and has me living after losing a loved one.

 We all thought that he would have to stay at the hospital for a couple of weeks, get some physical therapy, maybe some antibiotics etc… The first day or two we were there, the doctors thought it might be possible, but by Saturday we realized that wasn’t going to happen.